This post may contain affiliate links. Please read our disclosure policy.

 - Then add the meat and onion to the marinade, cover, and set aside to soak up the goodness for an hour (room temperature) and up to 3 hours (refrigerated).

-- Next, sauté the meat and onions in two batches in a large skillet over medium high heat.
+- Next, sautรฉ the meat and onions in two batches in a large skillet over medium-high heat.
 The meat will release lots of liquid.
 Keep cooking until some of that liquid cooks off and the meat begins to get some char color (and not just steamed).

-- Prepare a platter with trimmings, including a great tahini sauce, to make either a beef shawarma platter (for shawarma wraps using pita or flatbread) or beef shawarma bowls (with rice or bulgur pilaf as the basis of the bowls).
+- Prepare a platter with trimmings, including a great tahini sauce or toum (check out how to make toum), to make either a beef shawarma platter (for shawarma wraps using pita or flatbread) or beef shawarma bowls (with rice or bulgur pilaf as the basis of the bowls).

-Drizzle garlicky tahini sauce on top to serve.
+Drizzle garlicky tahini sauce on top to serve, or add even more fiber and protein by using my hummus recipe.

 More Shawarma Recipes